-21.10 All Power Unit Manufacturers must observe a shutdown period of twenty one consecutive days during months of March and/or April.
+21.10 All Power Unit Manufacturers must observe a shutdown period of thirty-five twenty one consecutive days during months of March, and/or April and/or May.
 Each Power Unit Manufacturer must notify the FIA of their intended shutdown period no later than 24 hours prior to its commencement in relation to its Formula One activities.